gittuf/gittuf/docs/design-document.md

 * The `number` field is mandatory for this entry type, unlike for the other entry types where it is optional.
 It always follows exactly one blank line after the last update line.
+* Custom fields, described below, follow the `number` line.
+Unlike the other entry types, which ignore keys they do not recognize, any other key after the `number` line is rejected, so a client fails closed on a field it does not implement.
 * The entry commit uses the empty tree, like every other RSL entry, and the signature on that commit covers all the updates the entry lists.